vbenavente/data-structures/README.md

 - this is an implementation of a queue in Python
 - inherited methods from our doubly linked list

+## Deque
+ - this is an implementation of a deque in Python
+ - inherits methods from our doubly linked list

+## Heap
+ - this is an implementation of a heap in Python
+ - Uses the builtin Python list

 #### Cited Sources:
   - http://stackoverflow.com/questions/23337471/how-to-properly-assert-that-exception-raises-in-pytest